Shaheen-AlQaraghuli/TwitterAPI/README.md

 ###### What can I do?

 - Get recent tweets (up to 200 most recent).
-- Filter tweets from a specified user that may be related to crytocurreny.
+- Filter tweets from a specified user that may be related to cryptocurrency.
-- Returns a graph figure in the base64 format for the disturbution of the most 200 recent tweets over the months for a specified user.
+- Return a graph figure in the base64 format for the disturbution of the most 200 recent tweets over the months for a specified user.

 ## Getting Started